If you’ve access to high-speed fiber connections from Google and AT&T, you are supposed to confuse about choosing between the two.

 *With the inclusion of taxes, pricing is subject to change.

-Now that the package choices are out of the way, here is how a generic ATT Fiber vs Google Fiber plan fare against each other:
+Now that the package choices are out of the way, here is how Google Fiber compares with ATT Fiber across diverse parameters:

 1. Internet Speeds

 Also, AT&T doesn’t allow you to use your own modem.
-Hence, you’d need to use their gateway (for which they charge $10 a month) and possibly pair a good mesh system with AT&T to experience higher speeds & longer coverage.
+Hence, you’d need to use their gateway (for which they charge $10 a month) and possibly pair a good WiFi router with AT&T to experience higher speeds & longer coverage.

 2. Availability or Coverage